HunterTrahan/HunterTrahan/README.md

 ### Saluations 👋

-My name is Hunter Trahan, I am a professional video game programmer currently living in Lousiana.
+My name is Hunter Trahan, I am a Highly skilled and motivated programmer with 2+ years of experience in developing and implementing software solutions.
+Specializing in C#, C++ as well as the Unreal Engine.

 You can contact me at: hunter.trahan28@gmail.com